benigs-05/cybersecurtiy-journey/README.md

 And that’s when I stumble upon Justin Sung, he’s a YouTuber that has dedicated his life on researching what is learning, how does it happen, and not just what are the best methods to learn.

 The concept of putting high enough load and effort for the brain to change in a way that it’s easy to learn to understand concepts, correlate them, master them, and retain them.
 Applying this method took me double the time to finish a subject but I am happy that I get to learn hard, and not just the easy way.
 I am enjoying learning cyber security and have found great joy in the way I currently learn.
-There still needs to be improvement, and I am glad I am aware of it.
+There still needs to be improvement, and I am glad I am aware of it and I am here for it.